msoeken/cirkit/README.md

 ## Build CirKit

-After cloning CirKit perform the following steps
+After extracting or cloning CirKit perform the following steps

     mkdir build
     cd build
     cmake ..
     make

-## Build CirKit Addons

-The easiest way to enable addons is by typing `ccmake ..` in the build directory

 ## Executing CirKit Programs

 Executables can be found in the directory `build/programs`.
 From the build directory call e.g. `programs/bdd_info`

+## Build CirKit Addons

+CirKit can be extended by addons, you can learn more in the `addons/README.md` file.
+The addons are not included into the build process by default.
+The easiest way to enable addons is by typing `ccmake ..` in the build directory which opens the ncurses GUI of cmake.
+An addon can be enabled by toggling the flag at the entry `enable_cirkit-addon-*`.
+Afterwards, press `c` followed by `g` and then recompile with `make`.

 ## Package Manager